Jeppe Wikström: Professional awards

 In 2010, Wikström was honored by Sweden's Princess Christina “for his contributions to building bridges between culture and the business community.”

 For their work with Peace!
 100 Voices against Violence and War, Jeppe Wikström and writer Saam Kapadia shared the Eldh-Ekblad Peace Prize in 2010, the 50th anniversary of the award given annually by the Swedish Peace and Arbitration Society.

-In 2012 he was awarded the Bellman Prize by the City of Stockholm for his ”dedicated commitment to the art of photography”.
+In 2012 Wikström was awarded the Bellman Prize by the City of Stockholm for his ”dedicated commitment to the art of photography”.

 Nonprofit work

 In 1995, Wikström founded Galleri Kontrast, then the largest photographic exhibition gallery in Sweden, under the auspices of the Press Photographers Club, a non-profit professional association.

 He has served on the boards of directors of the Lennart Nilsson Award for science photography and the Press Photographers Club.

 In 2010, Wikström was instrumental in establishing the international non-profit foundation, Expressions of Humankind, which supports scientific research and education centered on photographic images and the written word.
 In May 2011, the foundation announced the project A Day in the World.